hoanhan101/gray/_pages/about.md

 I have been spending a lot of time working on these projects as well as writing about tech, business, work and life.
-If you're interested in getting updates on my latest insights, projects and becoming better a software engineer and a better person overall, feel free to join my [Insights mailing list here →](https://tinyletter.com/hoanhan)
+If you're interested in getting updates on my latest insights, projects and becoming better a software engineer and a better person overall, feel free to join my [Insight mailing list here →](https://tinyletter.com/hoanhan)

 Lastly, ping me at [hoanhan101@gmail.com](mailto:hoanhan101@gmail.com) in case you need anything.